-Current manufacturing practice and the accepted market price of NaBH4 give rise to an equivalent hydrogen cost in the range of \$188-259/kg H2.
-Regeneration and spent material management are key aspects of the electrochemical syntheses.
+- Current manufacturing practice and the accepted market price of NaBH4 give rise to an equivalent hydrogen cost in the range of \$188-259/kg H2.
+Regeneration and spent material management are key aspects of the electrochemical synthesis.
 Efficiency is being evaluated through reaction engineering assessment.
-Several interim cost targets have been set, leading to the final target of meeting DOE's \$2-3/kg H2 goal.

-- Interim Target 1: Improved Na Electrolysis Yields \$50/kg H2 via \$10/kg NaBH4 - Interim Target 2: Incorporation of Waste Material Recycling: \$2/kg NaBH4 and \$10/kg H2 - Interim Target 3: One-Pot Electrochemical Method: \$1/kg NaBH4 and \$5/kg H2
+Several interim cost targets have been set, leading to the final target of meeting DOE's \$2-3/kg H2 goal. - Interim Target 1: Improved Na electrolysis yields \$50/kg H2 via \$10/kg NaBH4. - Interim Target 2: Incorporation of waste material recycling: \$10/kg H2 from \$2/kg NaBH4. - Interim Target 3: One-pot electrochemical method: \$5/kg H2 from \$1/kg NaBH4.

-Accomplishments
+FY 2007 Accomplishments

-- Demonstrated the feasibility of reducing NaBH4 manufacturing cost and projected cost reduction by a factor of three through a more efficient and less costly Na production process.
-Future cost models were generated based on the 2004 and 2005 findings that map out the cost reduction pathway to DOE goals. - Demonstrated that sodium metal can be manufactured from aqueous solutions of NaBO2, Na2B4O7 "spent fuel" from the Hydrogen on Demand[®] process, and other sources of sodium ions in a fashion similar to the synthesis of sodium from NaOH.
-This demonstration indicates that all necessary sodium and boron for the Schlesinger process can be obtained from recycled products (NaBO2 and spent fuel) and byproducts (NaOH) of the process itself. - A current density of 100 mA/cm2 at 4 V for Na generation from NaOH was obtained.
-This value is sufficient for manufacturing-scale production. - Designed a reactor to carry out NaOH to Na metal synthesis on a scale of 1 kg/day.
-Included in the design is the set-up to hold the reactor, manage the reagents and products and provide for operator safety in the event of direct contact between reagents and products.
+- Discovery of several chemical routes that present appealing possibilities for improving the current chemical process to produce sodium borohydride.
+MCEL has discovered such a route by using a stream of sodium alcohoxide to recover sodium metal value.
+This step avoids the use of caustic soda and water in the current production process. - Demonstrated the feasibility of reducing NaBH4 manufacturing cost and projected cost reduction by a factor of three through a more efficient and less costly Na production process.
+Future cost models were generated based on the 2004 and 2005 findings that map out the cost reduction pathway to DOE goals. - Demonstrated that sodium metal can be manufactured from aqueous solutions of NaBO2, Na2B4O7 "spent fuel" from the Hydrogen on Demand® process, and other sources of sodium ions in a fashion similar to the synthesis of sodium from NaOH.
+This demonstration indicates that all necessary sodium and boron for the Schlesinger process can be obtained from recycled products (NaBO2 and spent fuel) and byproducts (NaOCH3) of the process itself. - A current density of 100 mA/cm2 at 4 V for Na generation from NaOCH3 was obtained.
+This value is sufficient for manufacturing scale production.

-• The reaction of lithium hydride with borate species in various ionic liquids has been shown to yield borohydride product, at temperatures ranging from room temperature to 100°C. This result strengthens our expectation that borohydride will be synthesized directly from various borates and hydrogen via electrolysis in ionic liquid media.
+- Designed a reactor to carry out NaOCH3 to Na metal synthesis on a scale of 1 kg/day.
+Included in the design is the set up to hold the reactor, manage the reagents and products and provide for operator safety in the event of direct contact between reagents and products. - The reaction of lithium hydride with borate species in various ionic liquids has been shown to yield borohydride product, at temperatures ranging from room temperature to 100°C. This result strengthens our expectation that borohydride will be synthesized directly from various borates and hydrogen via electrolysis in ionic liquid media.